 - Lost custody of your child

-Defending Your Permitting Child Abuse Case
+Defending Against Permitting Child Abuse Charges in Hamilton County

 Owing to the harsh consequences of a permitting child abuse conviction, you should retain the services of a skilled and experienced Cincinnati child abuse lawyer to defend your case.
 The prosecutor may have told you that your best option is to plead guilty.
 But this is almost never the case.
 Do not accept any plea offers before consulting with a lawyer, as there may be several defense strategies available to you.